NotKingSnow/triviamomguidelines/README.md

 /trivia edit name scoring REDUCTIVE
 (Reductive makes it so 5 people are allowed to get the answer correct.
 Make sure reductive is also in caps)

-There are the basics for learning how to Trivia Mom.
+This should get you started.
 If you have any questions please contact us we will be glad to help! :)